radview/webload-documentation/docs/console/performance_measurements_manager.md

 General Performance Monitor can be used to connect and collect statistics using Windows Performance Monitor protocol (Perfmon).

 When you connect to a host server using Perfmon (Windows), you must have administrator privileges on that server in order to successfully monitor it.
-For more information about configuring administrator privileges on a host server using Perfmon (Windows), see [*Configuring Administrator Privileges for Perfmon (Windows)* ](#_bookmark476)(on page [385](#_bookmark476)).
+For more information about configuring administrator privileges on a host server using Perfmon (Windows), see [*Configuring Administrator Privileges for Perfmon (Windows)* ](#configuring-administrator-privileges-for-perfmon-windows).

 ### General SNMP – Configuration Tasks